AI-Hypercomputer/maxdiffusion/README.md

 [![Unit Tests](https://github.com/google/maxtext/actions/workflows/UnitTests.yml/badge.svg)](https://github.com/google/maxdiffusion/actions/workflows/UnitTests.yml)

+# What's new?

+- **`2024/8/1`**: Orbax is the new default checkpointer for Stable Diffusion 1.X, 2.x.
+You can still use `pipeline.save_pretrained` after training to save in diffusers format.
+- **`2024/7/20`**: Dreambooth training for Stable Diffusion 1.x,2.x is now supported.

 # Overview

 MaxDiffusion is a collection of reference implementations of various latent diffusion models written in pure Python/Jax that run on XLA devices including Cloud TPUs and GPUs.
 MaxDiffusion aims to be a launching off point for ambitious Diffusion projects both in research and production.
 We encourage you to start by experimenting with MaxDiffusion out of the box and then fork and modify MaxDiffusion to meet your needs.